Degenerate Addition Formulas of the KP Hierarchy and Applications: Vertex operator

+This is the general formula for a~solution of the KP hierarchy generated by vertex operators.

-In \cite{Nak2024} it is shown that, if $\tau(t)$ is a solution associated with a nonsingular algebraic curve (Riemann suface) $\tilde{\tau}(t)$ is a solution associated with a singular algebraic curve whose normalization is the original algebraic curve.
-In this case it is also observed in \cite{Nak2024} that $2\partial^2\log \tilde{\tau}(t)$ describes a soliton on a quasi-periodic background corresponding to $2\partial^2\log \tau(t)$.
+In~\cite{Nak2024}, it is shown that, if $\tau(t)$ is a~solution associated with a~nonsingular algebraic curve (Riemann surface), $\tilde{\tau}(t)$ is a~solution associated with a~singular algebraic curve whose normalization is the algebraic curve corresponding to $\tau(t)$.
+In this case, it is also observed in~\cite{Nak2024} that~$2\partial^2\log \tilde{\tau}(t)$ describes a~soliton on a~quasi-periodic background corresponding to $2\partial^2\log \tau(t)$.